-- trend that has gained strength in many countries, with a more - the liquid fuels distribution business and, therefore, impact the Company's results.
-This could be accelerated by public policies - goal of positioning itself as a leader in this new market, through initiatives such building a network of electric charging stations and participating in electric bus terminals.
-Also, it is investing in start-ups related to energy, mobility and convenience, among other projects, and seeking alternative ways to monetize its assets, such as last-mile logistics or digital means of payment. - The related companies in the fuel sector, which represent approximately 30% of the Company's total assets, manage their accounting in Chilean pesos, Colombian pesos and Peruvian soles, and both their financial assets and liabilities and most of - their income are denominated in these currencies, so exposure to exchange rate variations is significantly reduced.
-However, - in the parent company, variations in the exchange rate affect the valuation in dollars of both the investments in this sector and the results obtained.
+In turn, fuels compete with alternative energy sources.
+In the case of liquified gas, the main substitutes are natural gas, firewood, diesel and electricity.
+On the other hand, electromobility is a trend that has gained strength in many countries, with a more limited scope for now in Chile and the region, which could affect the liquid fuels distribution business and, therefore, impact the Company's results.
+This could be accelerated by public policies eventually implemented by the countries in which the subsidiaries operate.
+Copec is already investing in electromobility, with the goal of positioning itself as a leader in this new market, through initiatives such building a network of electric charging stations and participating in electric bus terminals.
+Also, it is investing in start-ups related to energy, energy, mobility and convenience, among other projects, and seeking alternative ways to monetize its assets, such as last-mile logistics or digital means of payment.

+The related companies in the fuel sector, which represent approximately 30% of the Company's total assets, manage their accounting in Chilean pesos, Colombian pesos and Peruvian soles, and both their financial assets and liabilities and most of their income are denominated in these currencies, so exposure to exchange rate variations is significantly reduced.
+However, in the parent company, variations in the exchange rate affect the valuation in dollars of both the investments in this sector and the results obtained.
 Empresas Copec partially mitigates this risk by hedging part of the results of Copec and Abastible through derivatives.